Q42/template-ios/README.md

 #### Use cases

 - Use cases are single-purpose: GetUserUseCase, but also: GetUserWithArticlesUseCase.
-- Use cases can call other use-cases.
+- Use cases can call other use cases.
 - Use cases do not have persistent state.
 They are instantiated, called to perform their function once or multiple times, and are then discarded.

 #### Dependency injection